danameisnothing/ytdlpwav1/README.md

 This program relies on FFmpeg and yt-dlp being installed and added to PATH.

 ## Requirements
-* FFmpeg (TODO: CHECK WHAT MINIMUM VERSION!)
+* FFmpeg and FFprobe
 * yt-dlp (The latest version is **heavily recommended**, as an out-of-date version can cause issues regarding downloads, either to fetch video information, or downloading the actual video)

 ## Usage?
 ### Downloading from a Playlist
-To download a collection of videos from a YouTube playlist, TODO
+To download a collection of videos from a YouTube playlist, run this command : `ytdlpwav1 fetch --cookie_file "YOUR_COOKIE_FILE_PATH" --playlist_id "YOUR_YOUTUBE_PLAYLIST_ID"`

 ## Configuration
 *For now, ytdlpwav1 outputs a video with a target resolution of max 1080p.
 You can not change this setting just yet.
 This is planned to be configurable in the future.*